LukeGrahamLandry/franca/devlog.md

+## (May 8)

+wasm4
+- most useful menu thing is save/load whole state would be nice so i didn't keep having to play tetris all the way. rare W for wasm not having aslr, can just dump the memory + globals to a file. im being a bit overly paranoid about not letting it accidently get loaded into a different module cause that would be super confusing.
+- do menu actions for disk/screenshot. dragndrop carts/saves.
+  keep game state when opening gallery so can change your mind.

 ## (May 7)

 wasm progress. i was right that getting a little game for every fix would be good incentive to implement stuff i dont use myself.